seanpmaxwell/React-Ts-Best-Practices/README.md

 ## 🧩 Function components

-Function components are the default choice for new React code.
-They work naturally with hooks and keep most component logic in one place.
+Function components are the default for new React code.
+"Function component" describes the declaration style, not a commitment to functional programming.

-“Function component” describes how the component is declared.
-It does not mean the entire application follows functional programming.

 <a id="function-components-declaring"></a>